• Skip to primary navigation

 Skip a Line and Use a Pencil

-Home » Skip a Line and Use a Pencil
+Home » IELTS Blog » Skip a Line and Use a Pencil

 Paragraphing

-When marking someone’s IELTS Writing it is very frustrating when you see one big block of text.
+When marking someone’s IELTS Writing it is very frustrating to see one big block of text.
 What I mean by this is a full essay that has just one paragraph.

 Did the student mean to write one paragraph?
 Probably not.
-However, it is impossible for the examiner to know where one paragraph ends and the other starts if you don’t make it very clear to them.
+However, the examiner can’t know where one paragraph ends and the other starts if you don’t make it very clear to them.

-Simply using an indent is normally not good enough because under exam conditions, people don’t think about making neat indents; they just write as quickly as possible.
+Simply using an indent is normally not good enough because, under exam conditions, people don’t think about making neat indents; they write as quickly as possible.

 If you don’t skip a line, then three things could happen: